quicwg/multipath/draft-ietf-quic-multipath.md

 loss recovery and congestion control mechanisms defined in
 {{QUIC-RECOVERY}}.

-Some deployments of QUIC use zero-length connection ID.
+Some deployments of QUIC use zero-length connection IDs.
 When a node elects to use zero-length connection IDs, it is not possible to use different connections IDs for distinguishing packets sent to that node over different paths.
 All packets sent to a NULL